-We have been able to identify 33 structures in the village; most of these were homes for the villagers.
-The houses were square, most measuring 4-5 meters across (12-15 feet).
-These homes had a floorspace of 20-25m2 or 150-225 ft2, smaller than a studio apartment.
-Archaeologists think these were homes for families of 5-10 people.
-We know the house walls were covered in a type of plaster made from mud and clay known as daub, and the roofs were likely thatched with grass or river cane.
-People may have slept on benches built into the walls of these houses and likely did most of their daily activities outside in courtyards in front of, between, or behind their homes.
+During our exploration, we have identified 33 structures within the village, primarily serving as dwellings for the villagers.
+These houses were square-shaped, with most measuring around 4-5 meters in width (12-15 feet).
+The houses offered a modest floorspace ranging from 20-25 square meters or 150-225 square feet, smaller than a typical studio apartment.
+Archaeologists speculate that these structures accommodated families consisting of 5-10 individuals.
+The walls of these houses were coated with daub, a plaster made from mud and clay, while the roofs were likely thatched with grass or river cane.
+It is possible that residents slept on benches built into the walls of these houses, while much of their daily activities took place in the courtyards situated in front of, between, or behind their homes.

-People at the village were able to travel long distances, most likely using the rivers to cross long distances and trade for materials from far away.
-We have found materials from central Ohio, Wisconsin, South Dakota, and even obsidian from Wyoming.
-Pottery and art have been found that resembles work made in the Chicago, Central Tennessee, Southwest Indiana, and the St. Louis areas.
+The villagers were capable of traveling long distances, likely utilizing rivers as transportation routes and engaging in trade to acquire materials from distant regions.
+Artifacts have been discovered from central Ohio, Wisconsin, South Dakota, and even obsidian originating from Wyoming.
+Notably, pottery and artwork resembling styles found in the Chicago, Central Tennessee, Southwest Indiana, and St. Louis areas have also been found.